Montana-Media-Arts/220-creative-coding2-Spring2023/modules/week-7/_posts/2005-01-01-conclusions.md

 # Conclusions

-This week we continued on adding more to our game.
+This week we added sound, collision and additional external libraries into our projects.